Miami International Airport: American Airlines hub

 Amid Eastern's turmoil, American Airlines CEO Robert Crandall sought a new hub in order to utilize new aircraft which AA had on order.
 AA studies indicated that Delta Air Lines would provide strong competition on most routes from Eastern's hub at Hartsfield–Jackson Atlanta International Airport in Atlanta, but that MIA had many key routes only served by Eastern.
 American Airlines announced that it would establish a base at MIA in August 1988.
 Lorenzo considered selling Eastern's profitable Latin America routes to AA as part of a Chapter 11 reorganization of Eastern in early 1989 but backed out in a last-ditch effort to rebuild the MIA hub.
 The effort quickly proved futile, and American Airlines purchased the routes (including the route authority between Miami and London then held by Eastern sister company Continental Airlines) in a liquidation of Eastern which was completed in 1990.
-Later in the 1990s, American transferred more employees and equipment to MIA from its failed domestic hubs at Nashville, Tennessee and Raleigh–Durham, North Carolina.
+Later in the 1990s, American transferred more employees and equipment to MIA from its failed domestic hubs at Nashville, Tennessee, and Raleigh–Durham, North Carolina.
 The hub grew from 34 daily departures in 1989 to 157 in 1990, 190 in 1992, and a peak of 301 in 1995, including long-haul flights to Europe and South America.
 Today Miami is American's largest air freight hub and is the main connecting point in the airline's north–south international route network.

 In December 1992, South African Airways launched flights to Johannesburg via Cape Town using a Boeing 747.
 The company's codeshare agreement with American Airlines supported the route.
-However, the carrier later decided to codeshare with Delta Air Lines instead, which operated a hub in Atlanta.
-Consequently, South African Airlines replaced its Miami service with a flight to Atlanta in January 2000.
+The carrier later decided to codeshare with Delta Air Lines instead, which operated a hub in Atlanta.
+Consequently, South African replaced its Miami service with a flight to Atlanta in January 2000.

+Concourse A was built on the northeast side of the terminal in 1995, and Concourse H was rebuilt in 1997.
+Concourse J was built in August 2007 along with an expansion of the terminal on the south side.

-American began the development of the current North Terminal in the 1990s, which replaced the existing Concourses A through D. Although the terminal was originally scheduled to be completed in 2004, numerous delays arose in the construction process, and Miami-Dade County took over control of the project in 2005, at which time the project had a budget of $2.85 billion.
-The terminal was ultimately completed in 2011 and included a new "Skytrain" people mover system, as well as a wing for American Eagle commuter flights.
+American began the development of the current North Terminal in the 1990s.
+Concourses B and C were demolished as part of the project with Concourse A becoming the eastern end of the expanded Concourse D. Although the terminal was originally scheduled to be completed in 2004, numerous delays arose in the construction process, and Miami-Dade County took over control of the project in 2005, at which time the project had a budget of $2.85 billion.
+The terminal was ultimately completed in 2011 and included Skytrain, an automated people mover system, as well as a wing for American Eagle commuter flights.